ratep1/user-exchange-transactions/README.md

 time.
 If the criteria is not met, the agreement is voided.

 #### User Story
-> As a Storm Player (user) who owns a deli I want to pay Storm Tokens to other Players who visit my deli this week so I can drive foot traffic!
+> As a Storm Player (user) who owns a coffee shop I want to pay Storm Tokens to other Players who visit my coffee shop this week so I can drive foot traffic!

 #### Requirements